 Team Litzgus Research News

-May 2022: The Litzgus Lab welcomes two new members for the 2022 field season, Brooke Carroll and Stephane Thibeault.
-Both will be MSc students as of September 2022.
-Brooke is working with the SAR team at Magnetawan FN and Steph is working with the START team at Scales Nature Park.
-Their projects are supported by Pattern Energy.
+September 2022: Welcome to new Litzgus Lab members Brooke Carroll (NSERC scholar) and Stephane Thibeault (OGS scholar)!
+Brooke is doing her MSc with the SAR team at Magnetawan First Nation and Steph is doing his MSc with the START team at Scales Nature Park; their projects are supported by Pattern Energy.
+Also welcome to new co-supervised PhD student Meg Britt, who will be in the Lougheed Lab at Queen's University.
 Growing the Team!

 March 2022: Congratulations to Jess Lievesley of the Rollinson Lab at UofT for her paper accepted in Am Nat about sex ratio resilience!
 Yet another exciting chapter from the long-term turtle project at the AWRS.
 The Litzgus Lab is very excited to partner on this work!